FRAMAX444/Knowledge-Distillation/README.md

 Knowledge distillation is a technique where a "student" model is trained to replicate the behavior of a "teacher" model.
 The teacher model is typically a larger or more complex model, but in this project, we also explore scenarios where the teacher models are non-neural models (e.g., decision trees, SVMs).
 The goal is to leverage the simplicity and interpretability of non-neural models to guide the training of more complex neural networks.

 ## 🌟 Project Features
-🔄 **Non-Neural to Neural Knowledge Distillation:** Transfer knowledge from non-neural models (e.g., Decision Trees, SVMs) to neural networks.
+🔄 **Non-Neural to Neural Knowledge Distillation:** Transfer knowledge from non-neural models (e.g., Decision Trees, Logistic Regression) to neural networks.

 👩‍🏫 **Multi-Teacher Distillation:** Utilize multiple teacher models to enhance the student model's learning process.